-Valuation Date: September 30, 2016Actuarial Cost Method: Entry Age, Normal
+- Valuation Date: September 30, 2017

+- Actuarial Cost Method: Entry Age, Normal

-• Wage inflation rate: 3.5%
+- Wage inflation rate: 2.75%

-- Investment Rate of Return: - o MIP and Basic Plans (Non-Hybrid): 7.5% - o Pension Plus Plan (Hybrid): 7.0% - Projected Salary Increases: 3.5 12.3%, including wage inflation at 3.5% - Cost-of-Living Pension Adjustments: 3% Annual Non-Compounded for MIP Members - Mortality: RP-2000 Male and Female Combined Healthy Life Mortality Tables, adjusted for mortality improvements to 2025 using projection scale BB.
-This assumption was first used for the September 30, 2014 valuation of the System.
-For retirees, 100% of the table rates were used.
-For active members, 80% of the table rates were used for males and 70% of the table rates were used for females.
+- Investment Rate of Return:

+- MIP and Basic Plans: 7.05%

+- Pension Plus Plan: 7.0%

+- Pension Plus 2 Plan : 6.0%

+- Projected Salary Increases: 2.75 11.55%, including wage inflation at 2.75%

+- Cost-of-Living Pension Adjustments: 3% Annual Non-Compounded for MIP Members

+- Mortality:

+- Retirees: RP-2014 Male and Female Healthy Annuitant Mortality Tables, scaled by 82% for males and 78% for females and adjusted for mortality improvements using projection scale MP-2017 from 2006.

+- Active Members: Male and Female Employee Annuitant Mortality Tables, scaled 100% and adjusted for mortality improvements using projection scale MP-2017 from 2006.

-Assumption changes as a result of an experience study for the period 2007 through 2012 have been adopted by the System for use in the annual pension valuations beginning with the September 30, 2014 valuation.
-The total pension liability as of September 30, 2017, is based on the results of an actuarial valuation date of September 30, 2016, and rolled forward using generally accepted actuarial procedures, including the experience study.
+Assumption changes as a result of an experience study for the period 2012 through 2017 have been adopted by the System for use in the annual pension valuations beginning with the September 30, 2017 valuation.
+The total pension liability as of September 30, 2018, is based on the results of an actuarial valuation date of September 30, 2017, and rolled forward using generally accepted actuarial procedures, including the experience study.

-Recognition period for liabilities is the average of the expected remaining service lives of all employees in years: 4.5188
+Recognition period for liabilities is the average of the expected remaining service lives of all employees in years: 4.5304